The history of Clophill, Bedfordshire, UK

 Including historical descriptions, maps and statistical analysis.

-To give an impression of what life was like in Clophill one hundred years ago sources from the year 1911 have been transcribed and interpreted.
+To give an impression of what life was like in Clophill 107 years ago sources from the year 1911 have been transcribed and interpreted.

 If your house is over one hundred years old it might be possible to discover who lived there and what they did.

 This was a gathering place for the young men of the village where they could play billiards.
 Whilst its use by the 'lads' was supported by the current rector and Lord Lucas (of Wrest Park), a previous rector, Gustavus Bosanquet, said that the 'lads' shouldn't be there as it was church property and was a school.

 The 'Parish Rooms' was a thatched building opposite the church and the social centre of the village.